HOGENT-MLOps/mlops-labs/assignments/05-quantization-and-pruning.md

 ## :memo: Acceptance criteria

+- Show that you've executed the notebook and pushed it to the repository
 - Show that you can convert a TensorFlow model to a TensorFlow Lite model with quantization
 - Show that you can train a quantize aware model
 - Show that you can perform weight pruning on a model
-- Show that you understand quantization and pruning (in your own words):
-  - Explain quantization and pruning
-  - Explain the difference between post-training quantization and quantization aware training
-  - Explain the difference between weight pruning and quantization
-- Show that you've executed the notebook and pushed it to the repository
-  - Show that your Jupyter notebook contains all cells' output
 - Show that you wrote an elaborate lab report in Markdown and pushed it to the repository
+- Provide an answer for all the questions asked

 ## 1. Open the notebook